 The capital city of Vientiane has several parks with Buddha Park worth visiting.
 This park is also known as Xieng Khuan.
-The park located 28 km south of the capital city, precisely on the edge of the Mekong River.
+The park is located 28 km south of the capital city, precisely on the edge of the Mekong River.

-At the park will you will see a Buddha statues 50 meters high on the river bank.
+At the park will you will see Buddha statues 50 meters high on the river bank.
 The park has other statues and flower gardens, fountains, and colorful lights.
 It also has rides for children and has a small museum.

 Visit Iconic Patuxai

-Patuxai is a gate-type monument inspired by one of the world’s most famous tourist attraction in Paris.
+Patuxai is a gate-type monument inspired by one of the world’s most famous tourist attractions in Paris.
 This is a war monument located in the center of Vientiane.
 It was built between 1957 and 1968.
 And is dedicated to those who fought for independence from France.